-There are a lot of opions about modern technology and how much we should let our kids to be exposed to it, what is harmful, and what is good for them.
-In this post, I will write about my point of view in some very important topics about how to keep our kids safe online, which I recommend every parent to reflect about.
+There are a lot of options about modern technology and how much we should let our kids be exposed to it, what is harmful, and what is good for them.
+In this post, I will write about my point of view on some very important topics about how to keep our kids safe online, which I recommend every parent to reflect on.
 The information age is here and your kids will grow up in it.
 It will be totally different to grow up today compared to your own childhood.

 I think the first thing any parent should do to prevent your kids from seeing things they shouldn’t, is to set parental controls on the broadband.
-That goes also for the mobile network on the smart phones.
+That goes also for the mobile network on smartphones.
 Just go to the settings menu and set up the user profiles as you want them.
-It is good for each family member to have their own log in.
+It is good for each family member to have their own login.
 That makes it easier to have adapted settings for each profile.

 Step three is to talk to your kids about staying safe online, which I will write more about in this post.

 Remember, software programs are not substitutes for communication or adult supervision!

 To be able to offer freedom within limits, I think it is very important to reflect on what boundaries you want to have.
 I think, if you supervise and don’t engage, it will backfire.
 It is important the kids feel, that the limitations are fair, and they know why the boundaries are there.
 Engage, join your kids when they are playing video games, watch movies, create movies, find new interesting apps with them, and so on.
 That will help you to understand and see what your kids are exposed to.
 If you engage in your kid’s world, they will engage in yours.
 The boundaries should follow the maturity of your kid, and get wider as they grow up.
 We as parents should always be a good role model.
 I believe that trust goes in both directions.